-Join Tim Grey for an in-depth discussion in this video Saving the image for digital sharing, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Saving the image for digital sharing, part of Photoshop CS6: Optimal Output.

 When we think about output for a photographic image, we tend to think …about the print, at least I tend to.
 And so, you might not always think about …digital sharing options.
 For example, sending an image via email, …posting that image on a website, sharing it on your iPhone. …When we're dealing with digital sharing, you'll need to think about how you're …saving the file that you'll email to someone, or upload to a website, for example. …Here, I've prepared my image for output.
 I had created a duplicate of my master …image, flattening that image in the process.…